I know this terrain

 My coaching philosophy

-Rather than focusing solely on performance or outcomes, I invite a deeper inquiry: how we want to show up in the world, what we are here to tend, and what it means to lead in ways that are truly life-affirming.
+Instead of focusing solely on performance or outcomes, I ask how you want to show up in the world, what you are here to tend, and what it means to lead in ways that embrace the wholeness of your life.
 This work creates space to slow down, listen, and reconnect with what matters most.
+It's not about fixing you or optimizing your work.
+It is about remembering why you came to this work, reconnecting to yourself, and strengthening your inner capacities that allow you, and the movements you care about, to thrive over time.